 Mandated Programs - Includes the Freedom of Information Act, the Privacy Act of 1974, the Federal Records Act, the Paperwork Reduction Act, Executive Order 13526, and programs relating to classification and declassification reviews.

-Executive Services - Includes managing the DoD issuances program, managing correspondence for the Secretary of Defense and Deputy Secretary of Defense, and the Correspondence & Task Management System (CATMS), managing Government Accountability Office (GAO) audit and follow-up missions, tracking DoD Inspector General audit recommendations, and designing visual information products.
+Executive Services - Includes managing the DoD issuances program, managing correspondence for the Secretary of Defense and Deputy Secretary of Defense, managing the Correspondence & Task Management System (CATMS), and designing visual information products.

 Pentagon Services - Accomplishes the shared mission in supporting the DoD by providing a wide range of program initiatives, business services, and quality of work-life programs to enable WHS-supported customers at the Pentagon, Mark Center, Suffolk Building and other facilities across the National Capital Region (NCR).

-ESD has eight internal offices providing these services:
+ESD has seven internal offices providing these services:

 Correspondence Management Division (CMD) - Administers policies and processes designed to efficiently and effectively capture and preserve unclassified and classified official correspondence for the Secretary and Deputy Secretary of Defense.
 CMD directly supports the Executive Secretary in controlling, tasking, and tracking all Secretary of Defense, Deputy Secretary of Defense, and Executive Secretary of Defense actions.
 Key activities include: